-In this paper, we proposed a design-for-consecutivetransparency method that makes an RTL circuit consecutively transparent using integer linear programming.
+In this paper, we proposed a design-for-consecutivetransparency method that makes a soft core consecutively transparent using ILP.
+Consecutive transparency of a core guarantees consecutive propagation of arbitrary test/response sequences from the core inputs to the core outputs with some latency.
+Therefore, it is possible to apply/observe arbitrary test/response sequences to/from an embedded core consecutively at the speed of system clock by using interconnects and consecutively transparent cores in an SoC.
 The DFCT method realizes consecutive transparency with low area overhead (average 3.1%) by utilizing paths that exist in data path of an RTL circuit.
 Experimental results show that the proposed method introduces lower area overhead compared to the bypass method.
-Consecutive transparency of a core guarantees consecutive propagation of arbitrary test/response sequences from the core inputs to the core outputs with some latency.
-Therefore, it is possible to apply/observe arbitrary test/response sequences to/from an embedded core consecutively at the speed of system clock by using interconnects and consecutively transparent cores in an SoC.
+Therefore, by preparing a consecutively transparent version of each soft core in addition to original core, we can expect that the proposed DFT method in [14] introduces lower area overhead for making a given SoC consecutively testable.